 There are two main types of lung cancer: Non-small cell lung cancer accounts for 80-90 percent of all lung cancers.
 Non-small cell lung cancer has several subtypes, but most are adenocarcinomas of the lung.
 Lung adenocarcinomas account for 30 percent of all non-small cell lung cancers and 40 percent of all lung cancers, according to the American Cancer Society.
 The second main type is small cell lung cancer.
 Ten to 20 percent of lung cancers are small cell lung cancers.
 This type of lung cancer is most commonly associated with tobacco smoking.

-What makes lung cancer so difficult to treat and deadly is the difficulty of diagnosing the disease at beginning stages.
-Given the challenges of using biomarkers for early diagnosis there is much enthusiasm for the potential of using non-invasive liquid biopsy tests to provide that early warning system.
+What makes lung cancer so hard to treat and deadly is the difficulty of diagnosing the disease at beginning stages along with the inability to rapidly and effectively profile patients to get them to treatment.
+And given the challenges of using biomarkers for early diagnosis there is much enthusiasm for the potential of using non-invasive liquid biopsy tests to provide that early warning system.

-Inivata, based in the UK has been an early pioneer in developing liquid biopsy tests for cancer including the lung.
+Inivata, based in Cambridge, UK and Research Triangle Park, North Carolina has been an early pioneer in developing liquid biopsy tests for cancer including the lung.
 It had developed one of the few advanced stage lung cancer liquid biopsy tests on the markets and is working to pave the way for more effective testing at earlier stages.
 A non-invasive liquid biopsy offers a revolution in how cancer is detected, monitored and treated, providing the potential for frequent tumor profiling and a more personalized approach to cancer care.

-As part of the WuXi Communications program to highlight innovative solutions to develop novel drugs and tests that can make a difference in patients’ lives, WuXi spoke with Inivata CEO Clive Morris about his company’s new liquid biopsy technology and how it might develop to give doctors and patients tools to discover lung cancer at a, more treatable stage.
+As part of the WuXi Communications program to highlight innovative solutions to develop novel drugs and tests that can make a difference in patients’ lives, WuXi spoke with Inivata CEO Clive Morris about his company’s new liquid biopsy technology and how it has developed to give doctors and patients tools to discover lung cancer at a more treatable stage.

 Morris joined the leadership team in May 2016 and became CEO in July 2018.
 Morris worked for over a decade in various key roles at AstraZeneca, where he oversaw R&D and led the major transformation of AstraZeneca’s UK strategic R&D sites and global HQ.
 He has extensive experience across all phases of drug development including seven marketed or close-to-market oncology products.
 Most recently Morris founded and led Health Innovation Manchester, to develop an innovation ecosystem involving the decentralization of £6bn per annum of health and social care services.
-Morris is accredited as a Pharmaceutical Medicine specialist by the UK Royal College of Physicians, has an Executive MBA and Honorary Professorship of Translational Medicine at the University of Manchester, and trained as a physician at the University of Manchester.
+Morris is accredited as a Pharmaceutical Medicine specialist by the UK Royal College of Physicians, has an Executive MBA, and trained as a physician at the University of Manchester.

 WuXi: What is your opinion about the challenges in lung cancer early diagnosis?
 Are there any specific biomarkers?